Martinique: Music

 Martinique has a large popular music industry, which gained in international renown after the success of zouk music in the later 20th century.
 Zouk's popularity was particularly intense in France, where the genre became an important symbol of identity for Martinique and Guadeloupe.
 Zouk's origins are in the folk music of Martinique and Guadeloupe, especially Martinican chouval bwa, and Guadeloupan gwo ka.
 There's also notable influence of the pan-Caribbean calypso tradition and Haitian kompa.

+Film

+Martinique has been the site for filming many films, including movies, TV shows, and documentaries.
+The Martinique Film Commission offers aid opportunities, including residence grants, writing assistance, development assistance and production assistance.

 Symbols and flags

-As a part of the French Republic, the French tricolour is in use and La Marseillaise is sung at national French events.
-When representing Martinique outside of the island for sport and cultural events the civil flag is 'Ipséité' and the anthem is 'Lorizon'.
-Martinique's civil ensign is the cross of St Michael (white cross with four blue quarters with one snake in each), which is the official civil ensign of Martinique (it also used to be the civil ensign of Saint Lucia).
-A coat of arms adaptation of the civil ensign (also called the "snake flag") was used in an unofficial but formal context such as by the Gendarmerie until 2018.
-Pro-independence activists also have their own flag, using red, black and green.
+Martinique adopted a new flag on February 2, 2023, featuring a red triangle at the hoist and two horizontal bands of green and black.
+The flag of France is also flown alongside it as the country's parent country.
+A previous competition to create a flag in 2018 was annulled by the local administrative tribunal, but the island began a new public vote in 2022, with the hummingbird design being selected as the winner.
+However, the designer withdrew her design due to accusations of plagiarism, and the runner-up design, the rouge-vert-noir ("red-green-black"), was adopted.
+This flag is also the preferred symbol of Martinique's independence movement.